Teacher Prep Review

 Reviews of Reading

-NCTQ regularly convenes reading experts — researchers, teacher educators, and experienced elementary educators — to review every textbook used by teacher preparation programs in their required reading coursework.
-These experts examine how well each textbook aligns with the science of reading, a science rooted in 60+ years of research on what makes for the most effective methods to teach young students to read.
+NCTQ regularly convenes reading experts — researchers, teacher educators, and experienced elementary educators — to review both textbooks and educational resources, such as journal articles or instructional videos, used by teacher preparation programs in their required reading coursework.
+These experts examine how well each material aligns with scientifically based reading instruction, a science rooted in 60+ years of research on what makes for the most effective methods to teach young students to read.

 See our methodology behind the review

-NCTQ regularly convenes reading experts to conduct a thorough review of every textbook used to teach aspiring teachers how to teach reading.
-These experts examine how well these textbooks adhere to the science of reading, which is rooted in 60+ years of research on what makes for the most effective reading instruction.
+NCTQ regularly convenes reading experts to conduct a thorough review of textbooks and educational materials used to teach aspiring teachers how to teach reading.
+These experts examine how well these materials adhere to scientifically based reading instruction, which is rooted in 60+ years of research on what makes for the most effective reading instruction.

 The 5 critical components